saiprabhakar/Papers/README.md

 10.3, 14.5% WER compared to 8% state of the art [cldnn-hmm](#cldnn-hmm)

-Dataet: Goofle voice search tasl
+Dataet: Google voice search tasl

 * Listner(PBLSTM) -> Attention (MLP + Softmax) -> Speller (MLP + Softmax) -> Characters
 * No conditional independence assumption like CTC
 * No concept of phonemes
-*
 * Extra noise during training and testing
 * Sampling trick for training PBLSTM
 * Beam search(no dictionary was used 'cause it wasnt too useful) + LM based rescoring (very effective)